How to avoid property pitfalls

-It’s hard to know who lives over the fence or down the hall until you move in, but bad neighbours (at the risk of another movie reference) can make or break your dream home.
+It’s hard to know who lives over the fence or down the hall until you move in, but bad neighbours can make or break your dream home.

 At the risk of snooping before you move in, try and get a read on who else lives in the street or complex.
 If flanked by households of renting students, you could be in for some late-night parties, which may be tolerable if a midnight party-goer yourself, but less welcome if you have a young family.

-Be sure to invest during the cooling off period in a pre-purchase pest and building inspection by a licensed and insured professional.
+Be sure to invest in a pre-purchase building and pest inspection by a licensed and insured professional.

 There is no cooling off period at auctions, so book an inspection and read the report well ahead of auction day.

 If buying an apartment, villa, or townhouse, do your homework on the body corporate – the fees for each quarter and how the body corporate operates.
 A well-run body corporate can help avoid surprise costs for unforeseen repairs and prevent disputes over common areas.

 Check there is an adequate sinking fund to cover repairs and refurbishments and sufficient strata insurance to cover total replacement of the apartment building or complex in the event of a catastrophic fire or natural disaster.

 You should also request copies of at least the previous three body corporate meetings to get a read on any potential issues.

 Be careful not to commit beyond your finances.
 Make sure you leave a buffer in your budget to manage any increases in interest rates or change in personal circumstances, even if your lender lets you borrow more initially.